Motivation and emotion

 To give you an example, I never knew what I wanted to do in life.

-As a kid, despite my parents pleaded, I haven’t considered which college I wanted to go.
+As a kid, despite my parents pleaded, I haven’t considered which college I wanted to go to.
 I followed my friend’s idea, I became a paramedic.